gleich/optic.docs/docs/tutorial/learning-latex.md

 # Learn LaTeX

 LaTeX looks very scary if you've never used it before.
-If you know Markdown you can easily learn LaTeX!.
+If you know Markdown you can easily learn LaTeX!
 Below are some basic elements in LaTeX compared to their markdown equivalent:

 ## Basic Elements